Closed Circuit Television (CCTV)

 To assist organisations in achieving the aims set out by the camera code of practice, the Home Office also published Code of Practice - Steps to complying with the 12 principles.
 If followed correctly, these principles will protect the public as well as uphold civil liberties.

 We work to comply with these practices and have conducted privacy impact assessments to outline precisely what our system entails and what it is being used for.
+This is to allow transparency, proportionality and accountability as outlined in the Surveillance Camera Code of Practice.

 Our self assessment tools also provide transparency and have been published below.